MarchingBug/DoctorNotesTextAnalyticsSearch/README.md

 ```

 Next Click "Functions" in the left-hand sidebar.
-Then click on each function name,  click "Get Function Url" at the top of the page.
-Copy that value to a text editor for each function; you will need it later.
+Then click on the function name,  click "Get Function Url" at the top of the page.

-### Task 6 - Create a Storage Account

-Create a storage account and get the connection string, you will need this connection string for the next steps.
-If you have never done that, [here](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) is the documentation to do it.

-> __Once your storage account is created, navigate to the storage account and create a container named doctor-notes-search__
+> Copy that value of the function URL to the text file, you will need it later.
 ___

 ### Task 7 - Create Azure search service

 Create a new Azure search service using the Azure portal at <https://portal.azure.com/#create/Microsoft.Search>.
 Select your Azure subscription.
 Use the previously created resource group.
 You will need a globally-unique URL as the name of your search service (try something like "doctonotes-search-" plus your name, organization, or numbers).
 Finally, choose a nearby location to host your search service - please remember the location that you chose, as your Cognitive Services instance will need to be based in the same location.
 Click "Review + create" and then (after validation) click "Create" to instantiate and deploy the service.

+> Copy that value of the Azure Service URL, service name and service key to the text file, you will need it later.

 ___